Forensics-Lab/ReadFS/readme.md

 # About the project

-This idea started after I choose my university final year project and I learned that Microsoft has developed a new file system that removes some limitations that NTFS has and deals better with data corruption.
-After looking around to see if there are any tools or pieces of software
+This started after I choose my university final year project and I learned that Microsoft has developed a new file system that removes some limitations that NTFS has and deals better with data corruption.
+After looking around to see if there are any tools or pieces of software that can parse this type of file system I could only find 5 products which have support for ReFS but I think those tools can be improved.

-The project is aiming to fit the needs of a day-to-day user and help out in data loss recovery, also I want to build a robust, powerful, and easy-to-use framework for forensic applications in which the logical/physical forensic image is formatted with ReFS.
+With that said, this project aims to fit the needs of a day-to-day user and help out with data loss recovery and forensics investigations.
+The plan is to build a console-based utility for windows/linux or users that prefer running things from their console and a graphical user interface for the a day-to-day user.

 # Giving credit where credit is due

 This project wouldn't be possible or would be really hard to accomplish without the help of a paper written by Paul Prade, Tobias Groß, Andreas Dewald from Friedrich Alexander University
 Erlangen-Nuremberg.
 Please feel free to go and read their amazing paper here -> https://doi.org/10.25593/issn.2191-5008/CS-2019-05

 # Current capabilities

 - The ability to correctly parse and output information from the following:
     - Boot sector
     - Superblock